ROUND 1: SING-ALONG SONG

 ROUND 3: FRIENDLY FIGHT

-Karen sends Hermey off packing to the Isle of Misfit Toys!
+KAREN sends Hermey off packing to the Isle of Misfit Toys!
 Frosty makes a comeback!

 SCORE: RUDOLPH – 1